What to Do If Your Predicted Grades Don't Meet Uni Entry Requirements

 When do you get your predicted grades?

-Predicted grades are provided to you by your college or sixth form typically before the end of year 12.
+Predicted grades are provided to you by your college or sixth form typically before the end of Year 12.
 They can then be used in time for your university application.

-How are predicted grades calculated?
+How are predicted grades for university applications calculated?

-Predicted grades are established by your teachers, and are based on a variety of different factors, including mock exam results, coursework and general attitude to learning.
+Predicted grades are established by your teachers and are based on a variety of different factors, including mock exam results, coursework and general attitude to learning.

 What if my predicted grades are lower than entry requirements?

 We know it can be disheartening, but this isn’t the end of the road!
+Here are a few things you can do to secure a place at uni:

 UCAS clearing is a lifeline for students who haven't secured a place through their initial university choices.
 It's a process that matches students with available course vacancies at universities across the UK.
 Clearing typically opens in July and continues into September.

-If your final grades meet the requirements, and your desired course is available for clearing, you can apply on results day to secure your place.
+If your final grades meet the requirements and your desired course is available for clearing, you can apply on results day to secure your place.

 Improve your predicted grades